Quantum Entanglement

 The Visual: A Yin Yang of Light

-The visual for this artifact is not a drawing; it is data.
+What you are looking at is not an illustration.
 It is a reconstructed holographic image of the quantum state of two entangled photons.
 The resulting shape looks eerily like a Yin-Yang symbol—two swirling commas of light, inextricably linked.
 It is a stunning case of modern hard data mirroring ancient soft intuition.
 The Taoists said opposites were connected; the hologram shows it is true.

 Non-Locality

-Entanglement implies 'Non-Locality.'
-It suggests that at a fundamental level, 'here' and 'there' are not real distinctions.
+Go back to the two coins.
+They are a million miles apart.
+The moment you flip one, the other responds — no signal, no message, no connection you can point to.
+Physicists call this 'Non-Locality': the idea that at a fundamental level, 'here' and 'there' are not the hard boundary we think they are.
 If two things can influence each other instantly across the universe, then space is not a barrier; it is perhaps just a projection.
 This brings us back to the Endless Knot (008-005): the web of causality is so tight that pulling a thread on one side of the cosmos shakes the fabric on the other.